codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/gradle.md

 This docker build does the following:

-1. Starts from the gradle image
+1. Starts from the Gradle image
 1. Copies the Java source code inside the container
-1. Compiles the code and runs unit tests (with `gradle build`)
+1. Compiles the code and runs unit tests (with `Gradle build`)
 1. Discards the Gradle image with all the compiled classes/unit test results etc.
 1. Starts again from the JRE image and copies **only** the JAR file created before